Header Banner

-How To: Make an AC Arc Welder Using Parts from an Old Microwave, Part 1
+How to Make an AC Arc Welder Using Parts from an Old Microwave, Part 1

 In a previous article, I demonstrated an Arc Welder made using parts from old microwave ovens.